Gaurav891/Mix_Sample_LWC/README.md

     # Project Description :
-     This component is deployed as a custom action on a record Page ,which can be accessed as a quick action It is used to update the record and their chid record .
+     This component is deployed as a custom action on a record Page ,which can be accessed as a quick action It is used to update the record and their child record .

     # Functionality  :
                              As a end User ,user can update the header record and child record